A Lil Positivity: Jason Momoa FaceTimes 7-Year-Old ‘Aquaman’ Fan Battling Cancer

 Jason Momoa wanted to surprise one of his biggest fans, Danny Sheehan, by giving him a surprise call on FaceTime last week.

 The Aquaman star reached out to the 7-year-old after seeing a viral video of Sheehan getting one of his action figures.
-According to reports from Deadline, Sheehan was diagnosed with a rare form of brain cancer, pineoblastoma, in January 2017 and has been battling the illness for the last three years.
+According to reports from Deadline, Danny Sheehan was diagnosed with a rare form of brain cancer, pineoblastoma, in January 2017 and has been battling the illness for the last three years.

 In the precious viral video, Sheehan unwraps the Aquaman toy and proclaims, “I love Aquaman!” also going on to say it’s his favorite character.
 After making the call, Momoa went on to post part of his conversation with the young boy onto his Instagram page.